Our

 Timeline

 We’re a company with an ambitious mission to deploy a large-scale constellation of robots across our oceans.
 However, we don't want to over-hype our capabilities, or overstate where we're at.
-Currently, we’re shifting from multi-week offshore missions with a small number of early customers to multi-month ocean missions with 5-strong constellations.
+The ocean's next sensing layer requires 1000+ C-Stars to make the biggest impact possible.
+Individual C-Stars have completed 4+ month msisions, collected data in hurricanes, but constellations are in the 10s, not hundreds.
 Below, we’ve shared a little about our journey so far, and what you can expect from us in the future.

 -